sumit0soni/ml_project/README.md

-*Objective is to pick below ML problems and for this Dataset is to be taken from Keggle.*
+*Objective is to pick below ML problems and practice it* Dataset is taken from keggle

 **Binary Classification:** Predicting whether an instance belongs to one of two classes (e.g., spam or not spam).